David Hancox

 Dave Hancox (born 2 October 1947) was an English footballer, who played as a centre forward in the Football League for Chester.

 Professional career

 Hancox was part of a 1967-68 Welsh Cup semi-finalist Chester team that fell to the 3rd to last position of the Football League, ahead of Workington and Bradford Park Avenue.
-The first season of play for Hancox resulted in four goals in nineteen appearances as his team won 9, draw 14, and lost 23, including Chester going the final nine games of the season without a win.
+The first season of play for Hancox resulted in four goals in nineteen appearances as his team won 9, drew 14, and lost 23, including Chester going the final nine games of the season without a win.
 It would also be the only season of play for Hancox for Chester.